Jolly Phonics: A Teacher's Guide to Synthetic Phonics

 First, the screening check includes some less common graphemes, like /oo/ (as in "book" or "boot"), /aw/ (as in "saw"), and /ue/ (as in "blue").
 If Jolly Phonics is taught only through Group 7 (digraphs like /ch/, /sh/), children may not have covered all the digraphs and trigraphs needed.
 Most Jolly Phonics schools extend beyond Group 7 in Year 1 to teach the remaining graphemes.
 Check your scheme's progression.

 Second, pseudowords (made-up words like "sig" or "trom") test whether children can apply phonetic knowledge flexibly.
 A child who has memorised every word in the Jolly Phonics decodable readers but hasn't practised blending novel words may struggle with pseudowords.
-The solution is straightforward: include novel word blending in your practice, not just words from the scheme's readers.
+The solution is straightforward: include novel word blending in your practise, not just words from the scheme's readers.
 Make up your own CVC and CCVC words and have children blend them.

 Most schools using Jolly Phonics report that children pass the screening check at or above the national average.
 The scheme aligns well with the assessment because both are grounded in the same phonetic progression.